 - Percentage increase in service availability

-- Percentage decrease in calls to service desk
+- Percentage decrease in calls to the service desk

 Configuration Management supporting Change and Release and Deployment Management